microsoft/pai/contrib/remote-dev/README.md

   virtualCluster: default
 ```

-Users should edit the resources in `resourcePerInstance`, and can also change docker image in `resourcePerInstance`.
+Users should edit the resources in `resourcePerInstance`, and can also change the docker image in `resourcePerInstance`.
 Please make sure your customized docker image has openssh-server.
-Users can also change `commands` if they want to mount storage or install dependencies in container.
+Users can also change `commands` if they want to mount storage or install dependencies in the container.

-We suppose that your training data is stored in storage server and managed by PAI's [Team Wise Storage](https://github.com/microsoft/pai/tree/master/contrib/storage_plugin).
+We suppose that your training data is stored in a storage server and managed by PAI's [Team Wise Storage](https://github.com/microsoft/pai/tree/master/contrib/storage_plugin).
 You should change `commands` to mount your data server.

 The life cycle of this container is 18000s (5 hours).
 Considering that this container is for development and debugging, it is not recommended to run for a long time.
 If you have a specific usage, you can change `sleep 18000` to `sleep infinity` and **don't forget to manually stop this job**.

-For more details about job template, please refer to [PAI Job Protocol](https://github.com/microsoft/pai/blob/master/docs/pai-job-protocol.yaml).
+For more details about the job template, please refer to [PAI Job Protocol](https://github.com/microsoft/pai/blob/master/docs/pai-job-protocol.yaml).

 ### 3.2 Ask PAI for Resources

-After preparation, you can run `start.py` to ask pai for a container with resources.
+After preparation, you can run `start.py` to ask PAI for a container with resources.

 ```sh
 python3 start.py